rollbar/rollbar-php-examples/custom-data/README.md

 2. Create the `ExampleDataObject` class to be stored as custom data.
 3. Set up data in a `ExampleDataObject` instance in `example.php`.
 4. Save a reference to the `ExampleDataObject` instance in `RollbarLogger`'s custom data.
+5. Add custom data to `RollbarLogger` dynamically.
-5. Send a message to Rollbar and verify that the the `ExampleDataObject` instance data has been received by Rollbar.
+6. Send a message to Rollbar and verify that the the `ExampleDataObject` instance data has been received by Rollbar.

 ## Help / Support